icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [plume](https://github.com/arnaudgallou/plume/) - Allows you to generate or inject author information into Quarto from tabular data.
 - [pakret](https://github.com/arnaudgallou/pakret/) - Lets you insert individual, preformatted citations for R and R packages directly inside an R Markdown or Quarto document as you write.
 - [grateful](https://github.com/Pakillo/grateful/) - Scans your whole project and produces a BibTex file with citations for all the R packages used.
+- [rd2qmd](https://github.com/eitsupi/rd2qmd) - A fast Rd to Quarto Markdown converter written in Rust, with cross-package link resolution for building reference sites.

 ### Julia

 - [Julia](https://github.com/quarto-dev/quarto-julia) - Interface package for [Julia](https://julialang.org/) to Quarto CLI.
-- [DocumenterQuarto](https://github.com/cadojo/DocumenterQuarto.jl) - A Julia package to generate documentation for Julia packages using Quarto and Documenter.
+- [DocumenterQuarto](https://github.com/jdc-pub/DocumenterQuarto.jl) - A Julia package to generate documentation for Julia packages using Quarto and Documenter.
+- [QuartoNotebookRunner](https://github.com/PumasAI/QuartoNotebookRunner.jl) - The native Julia notebook engine used by Quarto to execute Julia code without requiring Jupyter or IJulia.

 ### Python